5exceptions-rakeshdiwan/mine-personal/README.md

     	}

 	override fun onNoAd() {
-        	//Callback if there is not ad available to show }
+        	//Callback if there is not Ad available to show }

 	override fun onAdShown() {
-		//Callback for ad show success
+		//Callback for Ad show success
 	}
 }
 ```